akestoridis/zigator/README.md

 (venv) $ zigator -v
 ```

-If you get an error message that the `zigator` command was not found, make sure that your system's `PATH` environment variable includes the directory of the installed executable.
+If you decided to install Zigator outside of a Python 3 virtual environment and then you received an error message that the `zigator` command was not found, make sure that your system's `PATH` environment variable includes the directory of the installed executable.
 For example, if it was installed in `~/.local/bin`, add the following line at the end of your `~/.bashrc` file:
 ```bash
 export PATH=$PATH:~/.local/bin